levan92/facemoji/README.md

 # facemoji
-simple python programme to anonymise faces with emojis
+simple python program to anonymise faces with emojis